codepath/android_guides/Understanding-App-Resources.md

 <img src="http://i.imgur.com/KS5xs0n.png" width="600" />

 Review this [article on UI design best practices](http://www.evoketechnologies.com/blog/effective-ui-design-tips-android-devices/) and [this official doc on resources](http://developer.android.com/guide/topics/resources/providing-resources.html) for more details.

+### Alias Resources

+When you have a resource that you'd like to use for more than one device configuration, you do not need to put the same resource in more than one alternative resource directory.
+Instead, you can [create an alternative resource](http://developer.android.com/guide/topics/resources/providing-resources.html#AliasResources) that acts as an alias for a resource saved in your default resource directory.

+### Best Resource Match

+When you request a resource for which you provide alternatives, Android selects which alternative resource to use at runtime, depending on the current device configuration.
+Read the [official resource guide](http://developer.android.com/guide/topics/resources/providing-resources.html#BestMatch) for a detailed overview of how the match is selected.

 ## References